Robert-Sawyer/job-tracker/README.md

 Schema changes go through `prisma migrate`, and the generated SQL is committed to the repository. `prisma db push` is used only for throwaway experiments and never on any shared or deployed environment.

+## Technical decisions

+### Known trade-offs: pagination and search

+Two deliberate simplifications in the applications module, both chosen for the expected data volume of this project (hundreds of rows per user, not millions).

+**Offset pagination.** `findMany` uses `skip`/`take` with a parallel `count()` inside a single transaction, so the page and the total never disagree under concurrent writes.
+The known limitation is that `OFFSET n` forces Postgres to scan and discard the preceding rows, so cost grows linearly with page depth, and rows inserted between requests can shift items across page boundaries.

+The alternative is keyset (cursor) pagination on a stable composite key such as `(createdAt, id)`, which stays O(log n) at any depth and is immune to drift.
+It was not adopted here because it cannot express arbitrary user-selected sort columns without a cursor per sort order, and it does not provide a total page count — both of which the current UI relies on.
+At this scale the offset cost is unmeasurable, and the endpoint caps `limit` at 100 to bound the worst case.

+**Case-insensitive `contains` search.** Filtering by company or position uses `contains` with `mode: "insensitive"`, which compiles to `ILIKE '%term%'`.
+A leading wildcard makes a B-tree index unusable, so this is a sequential scan over the user's rows.

+Production-grade alternatives, in increasing order of effort: a `pg_trgm` extension with a GIN index on the searched columns, which makes `ILIKE '%…%'` index-assisted; or a `tsvector` column with full-text search, which adds stemming and ranking but loses substring matching.
+Neither is justified while the filtered set is already narrowed by `userId` and bounded by an indexed `(userId, createdAt)` lookup.

+Both decisions are localised to `application.repository.ts`.
+Because the service layer consumes a repository interface and never constructs queries itself, replacing either strategy is a single-file change with no impact on routes, services, or the shared contract.

+### Token strategy

+Access tokens are short-lived JWTs (15 minutes) returned in the response body and sent by the client in an `Authorization` header.
+Refresh tokens are opaque 256-bit random values stored only in an `httpOnly`, `SameSite`-scoped cookie restricted to `/api/v1/auth`.
+The split is deliberate: an XSS payload can read an access token that expires in minutes, but cannot read the cookie that would grant indefinite access.

+Passwords use argon2id with OWASP-recommended parameters (19 MiB, t=2, p=1).
+Refresh
+tokens use SHA-256 instead, because they carry full entropy and require only a fast, indexable lookup — a slow KDF here would prevent hash-based retrieval without adding security.

+Every refresh rotates: the presented token is revoked and a new one issued.
+Presenting an already-revoked token is treated as theft and revokes every active session for that user.

+Login returns an identical error for unknown emails and wrong passwords, and performs a dummy hash when no user exists, so neither the message nor the response time can be used to enumerate accounts.

 ## Learn More